privacybydesign/pbdf-website/pages/en/irma-verifier.md

 ### <a name="costs"></a>4.
 What are the costs of using IRMA?

-For the time being the usage of IRMA is free of charge, both for users and for verifiers (like webshops).
-Of course you will have your own costs for setting up and maintaining your own webpages in which IRMA is integrated.
+For the time being the usage of IRMA is free of charge, both for users and for verifiers (like web-shops).
+Of course you will have your own costs for setting up and maintaining your own web-pages in which IRMA is integrated.
 Those costs depend on who does the actual work, in which manner, see [above](#software).

-The Privacy by Design foundation is a non-profit organisation.
+The Privacy by Design foundation is a non-profit organization.
 However, if it comes to large scale usage of IRMA, it is important that the foundation has a stable financial position in order to maintain the IRMA infrastructure.
 As described above, the foundation does ask money for certain activities (advice, issuing of